 Ceramic figurines of a kissing couple and a windmill is the quintessential souvenir from Netherlands.

+So if you are figuring what to buy in Amsterdam for your home, it could be ceramic figurines.
 Place them on your table or as an accent to your home, and people will easily know you’ve just been to the Netherlands.

 5. Beer & Tea related souvenirs in Amsterdam